Vijeta2512xyz/NUTRILENS/README.md

-1️⃣ Header / Navbar
+1️  Header / Navbar
 Description:
 The header includes a Nutrilens logo and navigation links for smooth scrolling to different sections: Home, How It Works, Dashboard, Scanner, and Blog.

-Features:

-Logo placement

 Responsive navigation links
 ![WhatsApp Image 2025-06-01 at 14 52 30_6c26b8d7](https://github.com/user-attachments/assets/0a3bd6ad-615e-4361-ac76-867548cd82eb)

-2️⃣ Hero Section (Home)
+2️  Hero Section (Home)
 Description:
 A visually attractive welcome section with the tagline “Eat Smart, Live Better with Nutrilens” and a call-to-action button to start scanning.